Cultural and historical attractions in Radovljica and its surroundings

 There is also a diverse mixture of cultural and historical attractions in the countryside surrounding Radovljica.
 Nearby Brezje is mainly known for its Basilica of Mary Help of Christians, which is Slovenia's national pilgrimage sanctuary.
 Works by the acclaimed architect Ivan Vurnik are found in the shadow of the renowned basilica, while adjoining it is a museum featuring nativity scenes from throughout the world.

 The village of Begunje na Gorenjskem lies directly beneath Mt.
 Begunjščica.
 The entrance to the Draga valley is still to this day protected by the ruins of Kamen Castle.
 The village is also the birthplace of Slovenian national folk music and Elan skis.
 The villages of Kropa and Kamna Gorica, which are located on the opposite bank of the Sava river in the Lipnica valley, boast a unique iron working heritage.

-Nature here is no less wonderful, just more calm and mysterious.
-There are numerous hiking trails and view points that encompass the whole of Gorenjska.
+Nature in the Radol'ca is no less marvellous, just calmer and more secretive.
+There are numerous hiking trails throughout the area and view points with far reaching views over the entire Gorenjska region.